PenHsuanWang/debezium-cdc-source-control-webui-react/README.md

 This UI allows you to monitor and control Debezium connectors via the REST API exposed by a running Debezium Connect instance.
-Configure the host of your Debezium service (e.g. `http://localhost:8083`) and you'll be able to view, create, pause, resume and delete connectors directly from the browser.
+Configure the host of your Debezium service (e.g. `http://localhost:8083`) and you'll be able to view, create, **update**, pause, resume and delete connectors directly from the browser.

 ## Available Scripts